Do-It-Yourself Painting: How To Paint Stucco

 Painting stucco is different than painting a flat wall or ceiling.
 Instead of using less paint stucco and adding more if needed, load your roller with a healthy amount as long as it doesn’t drip.

 Lighting: Make sure your room is properly lit so you can see all the little spaces and bumps.
 Check your work often to ensure every valley and mountain is filled with paint.

 Hard-to-reach Spots: If the roller will not reach some of the deep spots, use a small paintbrush to “cut in” those areas.
-Depending on the color, you may require 2 coats of paint.
+Depending on the colour, you may require 2 coats of paint.

-If you have the time and patience to paint stucco, you will notice a freshly painted ceiling will bring a classic touch to your home.
+If you have the time and patience to paint stucco, you will notice that a freshly painted ceiling will add a classic touch to your home.
 Keep these stucco painting steps in mind to eliminate many of the common damages to stucco when refreshing the ceiling.

-If you want to paint or remove your stucco ceiling, at Home Painters Toronto we can help you do the job.
-With more than 25 years’ experience as painting professional painters in Toronto and the GTA, let our experience go to work for you.
+If you want to paint or remove your stucco ceiling, at Home Painters Toronto, we can help you do the job.
+With more than 35 years of experience as a professional painter in Toronto and the GTA, let our experience go to work for you.

 Please call us NOW at 416.494.9095, or email us at Brian@HomePaintersToronto.com to get a quote for your stucco ceiling painting or stucco ceiling removal project.
 And don’t forget to follow us on all our social channels below as well!

 Hello and welcome!

 I’m both deeply honoured and flattered you are considering using our services.